EmmaCoded/SImple-3ds-Video-Converter-By-Emma_Cc/README.md

 ## 📝 Notes
 - The app generates a `3ds_converter_log.txt` to save your preferences and the last file index.
-- For long videos, consider using the **Video Player for 3DS** link provided in the app.
+- If you need to play videos with higher specs, consider using the **Video Player for 3DS** (Homebrew) link provided in the app.

 ---